In collaboration with Kwik Fit

 Yet, what you might not have thought about is what the rest of the country is like?
 It’s breath-taking and well-worth a trip.
 The best way to explore my birthplace is by car or on a bike.
-Although the first makes it a lot easier to carry luggage.
+Although the first makes it a lot easier to carry luggage and it’s easy to rent a car in Denmark.
 I love a road trip and as Denmark is a small country you can easily get around and see all the sights in a week or two.
 Even a few days will give a good impression of all the wonderful things this small country has to offer.
 Find all the necessary information in these travel guides.

 HOW TO PREPARE YOUR CAR FOR A ROADTRIP